ash-dotsh/developer-website/README.md

 # webapp-project
-A customizable webapp with adherence to best practices in cybersecurity and web development.
+A customizable webapp with adherence to industry standards in cybersecurity and web development.